Daniel-Halls/NFACT/docs/Install.rst

 Currently NFACT can only be installed by directly cloning the NFACT repository at https://github.com/SPMIC-UoN/NFACT directly to your local machine.

-Before NFACT can be installed it needs a number of external
+Before NFACT can be installed it needs a number of external dependencies.

 External dependencies
 ---------------------